-Water mains shall be designed with velocities no greater than 5 feet per second at peak-hour flow conditions and no greater than 10 feet per second at maximumday plus needed fire flow conditions.
+Water mains shall be designed with velocities no greater than 5 feet per second at peak-hour flow conditions and no greater than 10 feet per second at maximum-day plus needed fire flow conditions.
 Hazen-William's roughness coefficient of a maximum of 130 shall be used in the calculations for plastic pipe and lined ductile iron pipe.
 Delivered flows for pressure water mains shall meet the needed fire flow rate plus a background water demand equivalent to the maximum-day demand with a residual gauge pressure not less than 20 pounds per square inch (psi).
-A residual gauge pressure not less than 20 points per square inch (psi).
-A residual gauge pressure not less than 20 points per square inch (psi) for approval shall include engineering calculations, which may include computer hydraulic modeling.
+A residual gauge pressure not less than 20 psi shall be maintained at the peak-hour water demand.
+Construction drawings that are submitted to Manatee County for approval shall include engineering calculations, which may include computer hydraulic modeling.
 Unless the Engineer of Record provides credible documentation and/or data to support peaking factors used in his or her calculations, peaking factors for peak-hour and maximum-day flow rates in potable water main design shall based on the following equations: